-Questions should be grouped in sections either according to subject (illness, water supply, housing) or chronologically (current health (past week), illness 1 week to 1 month ago, previous illness).
+Questions should be grouped in sections either according to subject (housing, nutrition) or chronologically (calving, breeding period, pregnancy diagnosis).
 Within a section, questions might follow a 'funnel' approach in which the subject matter is increasingly specific and focused.
-Pairs of questions which capture essentially the same information ('when was the water cistern installed?' and 'how old is the water cistern?') might be included at different locations in the questionnaire either for verification of critical information or as a general check on the validity of responses to the questionnaire.
+Pairs of questions which capture essentially the same information ('date of installing a milking system' and 'age of milking system') might be included at different locations in the questionnaire either for verification of critical information or as a general check on the validity of responses to the questionnaire.

 It is important that mailed (or online) questionnaires be visually appealing and easy to complete.
-Professional-looking questionnaires will enhance the respondents' perspective on the importance of the study (Salant and Dillman, 1994).
+Professional-looking questionnaires will enhance the respondents perspective on the importance of the study (Salant & Dillman, 1994).